nl-hugo/kaggle-digit-recognizer/README.md

 - Train the classifier with `oneVsAll.m`
 - Predict the training data to determine its accuracy

-Training with 100 randomly selected samples yields a training accuracy of 91%.
+Training with 100 randomly selected samples yields a training accuracy of 91% and with a set of 5000 samples 87%.

 ### Predicting